dw-data/image-search/README.md

 A list of 207 countries/territories and their demonyms was compile.
 The demonyms were then passed, alongside the word women, as search queries for SerpAPI.
 The application then performed the searches form terms such as "Brazilian women" and "German women".
 The results were saved as JSON files.

 The same searches were made in local languages for 12 select nationalities ("mulheres brasileiras", "deutsche frauen", "femmes françaises"...) in order to compare them to the English results.
-The 12 selected nationalities wewre Brazil, Dominica, Colombia, Philippines, Czech Republic, Ukraine, Thailand, Russia, France and Germany.
-The languagues used were Portuguese, Spanish, Filipino (Tagalog),  Czech, Ukrainian, Russian, Thai, French and German.
+The 12 selected nationalities were Brazil, Dominica, Colombia, Philippines, Czech Republic, Ukraine, Thailand, Russia, France and Germany.

 After retrieving the search results, the images were downloaded and analysed by [Google Cloud Vision API](https://cloud.google.com/vision), a computer vision application that detects "racy" pictures — that is, pictures that are likely to contain elements such as "sheer clothing, strategically covered nudity, lewd or provocative pose".